OGStudio/openscenegraph-cross-platform-guide/1.8.SampleUnderAndroid/README.md

   This step is optional.

   By default, Android Studio builds the project for all supported architectures.
-  Each architecture requires its own build of OpenSceneGraph, which is about 1.5G in size.
+  Each architecture requires its own build of OpenSceneGraph.
+OpenSceneGraph build for single architecture takes about 1.5G.

   We restrict the project to ARMv7 ABI to save disk space.